tomcoldham/Gym-Tutorial/README.md

 - __Pull day__

   - This provides the user with one of the three workout programmes.
-Like the other pages it contains a breif description of a pull day, as well 3 exercises
+Like the other pages it contains a breif description of a pull day, as well as 3 exercises
-  - Eech exercise contains an image, some tips and a brief description to teach the user.
+  - Each exercise contains an image, some tips and a brief description to teach the user.

 ![Pull-day](https://github.com/tomcoldham/Gym-Tutorial/blob/main/media/pullday.PNG)